 Typified by overlapping diamonds bisected by intersecting diagonal lines, the pattern originated in western Scotland as a simplified version of the Clan Campbell of Argyll’s tartan.
-The punchy, hand-stitched stockings became a favorite of golfers overseas, but they didn’t arrive stateside until Brooks Brothers’ president John C. Wood spotted a friend wearing them in 1949, and instantly fell in love with the vibrant print.
+The punchy, hand-stitched stockings became a favorite of golfers overseas, but they didn’t arrive stateside until Brooks Brothers’ president at the time, John C. Wood, spotted a friend wearing them in 1949, and instantly fell in love with the vibrant look.
 A manufacturer in Kirkcudbright, Scotland, was able to replicate the hand-framed design perfectly.
 The first pairs went on sale at Brooks Brothers in 1952, becoming an instant best-seller and a fashion-must for stylish New Yorkers.

 Since then, argyle has become a mainstay of American style, and a perennial favorite here at Brooks, adorning everything from ties and sweaters to suiting and skirts.
 Of course, you’ll always find a selection of the iconic socks that started it all, still made with a hand-linked toe and crafted in Italy.